-The Santa Ana River Project was born from a desire to protect the sensitive species that use the area, while also hoping to improve the area’s water quality.
+The Santa Ana River Mouth Monitoring Project was born from a desire to protect the sensitive species that use the area, while also hoping to improve the area’s water quality.
 Over time, with the help of social media, the Santa Ana River Mouth has become a favorite spot for locals and visitors alike to bring their dogs to play in the water, where the sand bars are often protecting the river mouth from the surf, creating the illusion of safety in the area.

 Where the problems, and conflict, arise are in the interactions between dogs in the area and the endangered birds that use the area to nest and feed.

 The initial goals of the project were to determine a baseline for human use in the Santa Ana River Mouth and to gather information on how the area is being used by the public and which public agencies are driving regulation enforcement.
 Since the project’s inception, its resulting data has already been used by land management agencies to inform projects and use in the area.

 California Least Terns use the Santa Ana River Mouth seasonally, generally from mid-May to mid-August annually, to rear their young.
 They nest in the California Least Tern Preserve, managed by California State Parks.
 They use the river mouth to dive for fish to feed their chicks who rely heavily on their parents in their first weeks of life.
 Their young learn to dive for fish in this area and can be seen “loafing” on the dry sand as fledglings, resting in between flying and fishing lessons.